Larabi's Ox: Stories of Morocco: Reviews

 it's a test of her self-sufficiency after a failed romance; and for the cancer-afflicted Henry Goodson, Morocco is a place to die.

 Although they share a bus ride in the title story, the three never meet.

-Mr. Ardizzone—who has taught at Mohammed V University in Rabat, Morocco, and has traveled extensively in that country—walks this trio through the classic Moroccan rites of passage, from the inevitable onslaught of self-appointed guides for foreigners to the labyrinthine formalities involved in the purchase of a rug.
+Mr. Ardizzone—who has taught at Mohammed V University in Rabat, Morocco, and has traveled in that country - walks this trio through the classic Moroccan rites of passage, from the inevitable onslaught of self-appointed guides for foreigners to the labyrinthine formalities involved in the purchase of a rug.
 But it's through their curiously affecting relationships with the locals that they find what they blindly came to seek.
 In "The Surrender," the disaffected Peter discovers new meaning in teaching by taking two young beggars under his wing.
 In "The Fire-Eater," Sarah reaches a point where "her life could be more her own" after asserting herself sexually with a Moroccan man.
 Disappointingly, Henry remains stubbornly, if colorfully, one-dimensional.